-Table 6 shows different types of wholesale services that the SMP operator is obliged to offer in the context of access to physical infrastructure.
-Several NRAs imposed obligations related to feasibility analysis and cable works (installation, removal, interventions, etc.).
+Table 6 shows the different types of wholesale services that the SMP operator is obliged to offer in the context of access to physical infrastructure.
+Several NRAs impose obligations related to feasibility analysis and cable works (installation, removal, interventions, etc.).